nist-emntg/ecc-light-certificate/README.md

 In order to decrease the size and complexity, a few parameters are omitted or implicit in the structure:
-- curve definition is secp256r1
+- curve definition is fixed at compile time
 - base point is omitted
 - no data encoding (ASN.1, DER, etc.)
-- unless specified otherwise, data are store and transported in the big endian ordering
+- unless specified otherwise, data are stored and transported in the big endian ordering

 The certificate path is currently limited to